LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

   - **Check for notifications in background** (if "Pull" strategy selected) configures the time interval between background checks for incoming notifications;
 - **Look & Feel**
+  - **Post layout** choose the layout used for posts in timelines (full, compact, distraction-free, card)
   - **UI theme** configures the color theme (light, dark or dark optimized for AMOLED screens);
   - **Font family** configures the font used in the UI;
   - **Font size** configures the scale factor applied to fonts in the UI